rixiobarrios/component-lifecycle-exercise/README.md

 - `componentWillUnmount()`

-In each method, console log the name of the component and the name of the method being called.
+In each method, console log the name of the component and the name of the method being called, such as: `console.log('Home: constructor');`.

 ## Updating Lifecycle Methods

-Second, add the updating lifecycle methods to the `AboutPage` component.
+Second, add the updating lifecycle methods to the `Counter` component.
 The updating lifecycle methods are:

 - `shouldComponentUpdate()`